 Here are some of our favorites that routinely feature everything from regional fishing reports to the world’s fishing celebrities.
-Each fishing podcast we’ve included will leave you feeling like the time you spent listening was well-worth it.
+Each fishing podcast we’ve included will leave you feeling like the time you spent listening was well worth it.

 Best Bass Fishing Podcasts

 Bass Talk Live is hosted by Mark Jeffreys and Matt Pangrac, who have a wealth of knowledge and experience in the world of bass fishing.
 This fishing podcast is one that features in-depth bass fishing tips, as well as genuinely interesting conversations between some of the industry’s best minds.
-You can listen or watch this podcast on their YouTube channel with new episodes multiple times each week.
+You can listen to or watch this podcast on their YouTube channel with new episodes multiple times each week.

 Mike Iaconelli, otherwise known as Ike, is one of the most colorful figures in the world of bass fishing.
 As a current MLF pro angler, Ike provides extensive knowledge and fishing tips, as well as some of the most entertaining fishing interviews you’ll find on any fishing podcast.
 If you’re a fan of Mystery Tackle Box, Ike Live is a must-listen as Ike typically gives you a pro’s opinion on some of the fishing gear in their monthly boxes.

 Inside Bassmaster is your go-to source for in-depth interviews with professional anglers and the low-down on the latest and greatest gear in the bass fishing industry.
 Featured guests are usually Bassmaster Elite Series pro anglers and other prominent figures from the professional tournament fishing world.
-Few other bass fishing podcasts are as loaded with tackle tips and fishing talk from those that fish for a living.
+Few other bass fishing podcasts are as loaded with tackle tips and fishing talk from those who fish for a living.

 Bass Edge radio is chock-full of interesting content from the top professional anglers in the bass fishing industry.
-This one provides weekly bass fishing podcast episodes featuring special guests that are among the most engaging anglers in the fishing industry.
+This one provides weekly bass fishing podcast episodes featuring special guests who are among the most engaging anglers in the fishing industry.
 Bass Edge Radio is arguably one of the best bass fishing podcasts as it connects anglers from all of the professional tournament circuits and presents guests with a relative, useful content in every episode.

 Many beginners might be overwhelmed with the technical jargon and expensive gear discussions they find in other bass fishing podcasts.
 Bass Fishing Dads is exactly what beginner anglers are looking for as it features simple, easy-to-understand fishing tips and other in-depth information that makes sense and will make you a better angler.
-My favorite thing about Bass Fishing Dads is that it’s geared toward the everyday outdoor enthusiasts who are not tournament-driven, but are instead passionate anglers that just want to soak up more wisdom.
+My favorite thing about Bass Fishing Dads is that it’s geared toward the every day outdoor enthusiasts who are not tournament-driven, but are instead passionate anglers that just want to soak up more wisdom.